 Nashville has consistently been ranked as one of the best cities in America.
 Using crime data from these big cities is a bit problematic, but looking at the district TSU resides in paints a clearer picture.

 One of the safest colleges in America by the numbers, Tennessee State University has had just 26 campus crime incidents, placing the college’s crime rate at just .0037.
 TSU has an unwavering dedication to campus and student security, making it a great college choice for safety.

 We’re back to the big schools with Iowa State University, a relatively inexpensive university.
 However, we aren’t concerned with the question, What is the cheapest college in the US?
 We care whether it has performed well in key crime stats.

-The school has a strong police presence, and while they had over 500 incidents on campus, over 350 of those were alcohol and minor marijuana offenses.
+The school has a strong police presence, and while they had over 500 incidents on campus, school safety statistics show that over 350 of those were alcohol and minor marijuana offenses.
 Ames itself has an impressive crime record, with just under 1,500 reports in the last calendar year even though it’s home to over 60,000 people—and this helps make Iowa State one of the safest colleges in the US.